-At HUC-JIR, Cantor Phillips presented a capstone thesis and recital called, “A Stranger Here Myself: The Postcard Project as an Exploration of Jewish Musical Identity.”
+At HUC-JIR, Cantor Fogelman presented a capstone thesis and recital called, “A Stranger Here Myself: The Postcard Project as an Exploration of Jewish Musical Identity.”
 The program explored an initiative from the 1930s in which prominent Jewish composers arranged Israeli folk songs that were printed on postcards by the Jewish National Fund.
 The postcards were created to inspire Jews in the Diaspora to make aliyah, and the songs were among the first examples of secular Hebrew music to reach Europe.
-In the summer of 2013, Cantor Phillips was honored to teach and present excerpts of this program at the North American Jewish Choral Festival, held annually in the Catskills.
+She lectures on this topic frequently, including appearances at Limmud Chicago and the North American Jewish Choral Festival.

 As a performer, Cantor Fogelman has appeared on stages across the United States, Italy, and Israel.
 She performed as a recitalist at Manhattan’s renowned 92nd Street Y, where she also spent several years working first as a publicist and later as a Jewish Educator.
 She has also appeared on the stages of Carnegie Hall, Alice Tully Hall, and Jazz at Lincoln Center as an alumna of Hazamir: The International Jewish Teen Choir.
 Most recently, she co-chaired and performed in "An Afternoon of Music and Joy" co-sponsored by Kol Hazzanim (Westchester Community of Cantors) and the Westchester Jewish Council, featuring 21 cantors from all over Westchester County.

 Cantor Fogelman lives in Croton-on-Hudson with her husband, Dan, and sons, Alex and Evan.